 Slower reps allow you to use more control throughout the rep and build overall muscle strength while increasing the demand on your muscles.
 This can help you target and shape your biceps more effectively.

-To maximize bicep strength and muscle growth, you should progressively increase the resistance you are lifting each time you exercise.
+To maximize bicep strength and muscle growth, you should progressively increase the resistance you lift each time you exercise.

 As your muscles become stronger, add more resistance to your bicep exercises so that your body will continue to challenge itself and grow.

-Start with a lighter weight and slowly work your way up, aiming for 3–4 sets of 10–12 reps each time.
+Start with a lighter weight and work your way up.
+Do 3โ4 sets of 10โ12 reps each time.

-This method of progressive overload will help ensure maximum gains in muscle growth, strength, and size.
+This progressive overload method will help ensure maximum muscle growth, strength, and size gains.

 Building strength in your biceps doesn’t require expensive gym equipment.
-With some simple bodyweight exercises you can do at home, you’ll be able to work on toning and strengthening your arms without breaking the bank.
+With some simple bodyweight exercises you can do at home, you can work on toning and strengthening your arms without breaking the bank.

-Here are 10 exercises you can try to build strong and lean biceps from the comfort of your own home.
+Here are 15 exercises to build strong and lean biceps from the comfort of your home.

 You can use these as part of a regular workout or as a standalone circuit.